mfouesneau/pyphot/README.rst

 Installation
 ------------
 Before installation, make sure you have HDF5 version 1.8.4 or above (this is required for pytables, see details at: https://github.com/PyTables/PyTables).
+We will remove this dependency in a future release.

 For OSX: